 You can cook most anything in a cast iron Dutch oven, like stews to soups and chili.
 You can also bake bread, cakes, cobblers and cookies and in a Dutch oven too.
 Think of it as a small oven and you will see that you can make most anything in this versatile pot.

-Campfire Dutch Oven Cornbread Chili
+Dutch Oven Cornbread Chili

 Ingredients

-- 1 TBS extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 1 onion, diced
+- 1 onion diced

-- 1 red bell pepper, seeded & diced
+- 1 red bell pepper seeded & diced

-- 1 anaheim chile, seeded & diced
+- 1 anaheim chile seeded & diced

-- 1 jalapeรฑo pepper, seeded & diced
+- 1 jalapeño pepper seeded & diced

-- 1 ยฝ lb ground turkey
+- 1 ½ lb ground turkey

-- 4 garlic cloves, minced
+- 4 garlic cloves minced

-- 2 TBS chile powder
+- 2 tablespoon chile powder

 - 1 teaspoon cumin

-- ยฝ teaspoon salt
+- ½ teaspoon salt

-- 15 oz canned black beans, drained an rinsed
+- 15 oz canned black beans drained an rinsed

 - 15 oz canned tomato sauce